henintsoaheriniaina/power-wallet-backend/README.md

 ## 📦 Deployment

 To deploy to a server or cloud service (like **Heroku** or **DigitalOcean**), follow the specific configuration steps for each platform.
 Make sure to properly configure environment variables and ensure MongoDB is accessible.

+## 🌐 Live Deployment

+The backend is deployed and accessible at: [https://power-wallet-backend.onrender.com](https://power-wallet-backend.onrender.com)

 ---